pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 ### `check-mb4-value-in-utf8`

 - Determines whether to enable the `utf8mb4` character check.
-When this feature is enable, if the character set is `utf8` and the `mb4` characters are inserted in `utf8`, an error is returned.
+When this feature is enabled, if the character set is `utf8` and the `mb4` characters are inserted in `utf8`, an error is returned.
 - Default value: `false`

 ### `treat-old-version-utf8-as-utf8mb4`